Collision-resistant ids optimized for horizontal scaling and binary search lookup performance.

-- CUID for Ruby - Ian Shannon
+- cuid for Ruby - Ian Shannon

-- CUID for .Net - Clément Bourgeois
+- cuid for .Net - Clément Bourgeois

-- CUID for Go - Luc Heinrich
+- cuid for Go - Luc Heinrich

 Need a smaller ID?

-They have less random data, less room for the counter, and less room for the fingerprint, which means that all of them are more likely to collide or be guessed, especially as CPU speeds increase.
+have less random data, less room for the counter, and less room for the fingerprint, which means that all of them are more likely to collide or be guessed, especially as CPU speeds increase.

 Is this a replacement for GUID / UUID?

-No. Cuid is great for the use case it was designed for -- to generate ids for applications which need to be scaleable past tens or hundreds of new entities per second across multiple id-generating hosts.
+No. Cuid is great for the use case it was designed for -- to generate ids for applications which need to be scalable past tens or hundreds of new entities per second across multiple id-generating hosts.
 In other words, if you're building a web or mobile app and want the assurance that your choice of id standards isn't going to slow you down, cuid is for you.